WangDongBUAA/Mapping_Interfacing/vr_based_interfacing/README.md

 https://unity.cn/releases

-2、Pcx for point-cloud redering:
+2、Pcx for point-cloud rendering:

-The asset can be access at:
+The asset can be accessed at:

 https://github.com/keijiro/Pcx

+Further supplementation and clarification are required in this area.